-It was a simple comment, both critical of the limited updates of this site, “Why would a white collar business analyst be interested in electrical contractors?”
-No offense was taken for the “white collar” quip, I believe hard work is hard work.
+It was a simple comment, both critical of the limited updates of this site, “Why would a white-collar business analyst be interested in electrical contractors?”
+No offense was taken for the “white collar” quip; I believe hard work is hard work.

-Do the math, more of today's modern life depends on electricity than it has at any other time in history.
+Do the math; more of today's modern life depends on electricity than at any other time in history.
 Managing the resources that keep billions of dollars in computer equipment running deeply depends on electrical contractors.

-Even bigger than this reason would be, as Mike Rowe testified before the US Senate in 2011, a growing skills gap.
-When I was finishing High School I wanted to repair computers in my own business, but instead was pushed into college.
+As Mike Rowe testified before the US Senate in 2011, even bigger than this reason would be a growing skills gap.
+When I was finishing High School, I wanted to repair computers in my own business but was pushed into college.

 It wasn't that they didn't want to do the work.
-They simply had better higher paying projects and too few electrical contractors floating around.
-Some of the original 13 were screened out as disqualified because they were not licensed, bonded, and insured.
+They had better, higher-paying projects and too few electrical contractors floating around.
+Some original 13 were screened out as disqualified because they were not licensed, bonded, and insured.

-As a subscriber you'll get access to resources that I just don't have time to blab all over the Internet.
+As a subscriber, you'll get access to resources I don't have time to blab all over the Internet.
 With all the work to do, everything I have is focused on driving results for electrical contractors like you.